Amsterdam/signals/docs/topics/signalen-and-standard-for-public-code.md

 ## [Code in the open](https://standard.publiccode.net/criteria/code-in-the-open.html)

 * Current backlog and bug-tracking is not public.
 Some issues referenced in code and commits are not easy to locate, like "SIG-1525".
 Transition to public bug-tracker?
 * Can the classification system be completely open sourced?
 How can we address risks and possibilities regarding (of theoretical) leaking of information.
-Maybe add anonymized MOR datasets or redo the classification algorithm with public available MOR data sets of which there are plenty.
+Maybe add anonymized MOR datasets or redo the classification algorithm with public available MOR data sets.
 Can a basic Common Ground version be made?
 * Citizens are not authenticated.
 Data is not cleaned up for sharing (privacy purposes). https://github.com/Amsterdam/signals/blob/master/docs/api-design.md#publiek-en-ongeauthenticeerd

 ## [Bundle Policy And Source Code](https://standard.publiccode.net/criteria/bundle-policy-and-code.html)